Calder\'on-type inequalities for affine frames: Expanding automorphisms

 \subsection{Property X and Calder\'on's bounds}

 We show here that the introduced notion of expanding automorphisms allows us to obtain Property X from the counting Lemma \ref{lem:counting}.

-\begin{theorem} If the family of $\wh{G}$-auto\-morphisms $\{\dalpha_h\}_{h \in H}$ is expanding, then it has Property X. \end{theorem} \begin{proof} Let us first introduce the following shorthand notation derived from (\ref{eq:neighborhood}): for any $\Omega$ a fundamental domain for $\Gamma^\perp$ in $\wh{G}$, and for $r > 0$, let us call
+\begin{theorem} Let $\{\dalpha_h\}_{h \in H}$ be an expanding family of $\wh{G}$-auto\-morphisms.
+Then, for all $\Gamma$ cocompact subgroup of $G$, it has Property X for $\Gamma^\perp$. \end{theorem} \begin{proof} Let $\Gamma$ be a cocompact subgroup of $G$.
+We introduce the following shorthand notation derived from (\ref{eq:neighborhood}): if $\Omega$ is a fundamental domain for $\Gamma^\perp$ in $\wh{G}$, and $r > 0$, let us call